+Develop career and college readiness knowledge and skills

+♦ Incorporate appropriate technology in classroom instruction and include: applied academics, demonstrations, experiments, group discussions, group problem solving, interviews, laboratory experiences, library research, multi-age activities, projects, and scenarios.
+Infused decision making concepts into all topics taught.

+Afford students multiple opportunities to read, write and compute in the context of real-world situations that are relevant to adult life through relevant tasks and community involvement

+♦ Show students the answer to the question, "Why do I have to know this?"
+Students build self-confidence and self-esteem by successful completion of real world experiences.

+Attainment of the Common Core Learning Standards with emphasis in literacy and the technical subjects • Expose students to new and varied literacy concepts and instruction through the use of written directions and comprehension of reading recipes during lab.

+Build structure around four 21st century skills termed "process skills": communication, leadership, management and thinking.

-What How Strategies Major Tasks / Activities Develop career and college readiness knowledge and skills ❖ Incorporate appropriate technology in classroom instruction and include: applied academics, demonstrations, experiments, group discussions, group problem-solving, interviews, laboratory experiences, library research, multi-age activities, projects, scenarios and service learning. ❖ Infused decision-making and goal-setting concepts into all topics taught. ❖ Incorporate Leader in Me goals through the use of goal setting, referencing the 7 habits and the language associated with each.
-Afford students multiple opportunities to read, write and compute in the context of real-world situations that are relevant to adult life through relevant tasks and community Show students the answer to the questions, "Why do I have to know this?"
-Students build self-confidence and self-esteem by successful completion of real world experience (labs, sewing projects, music interview).
-Expose students to new and varied literacy concepts and instruction through the use of written directions involvement and comprehension of reading recipes during lab and step by step instructions for various projects.
-Attainment of the Common Core Learning Standards with emphasis in literacy and the technical subjects ♦ Continue to build on and challenge the student's ability to practice literacy skills through classroom curriculum such as relevant topic research, sorting gathered information (reliable and valid), producing quality written reports and presentations in middle & high school classes.
-Build structure around four 21 st century skills termed "process skills": communication, leadership, management and thinking. ♦ Teach curriculum using a project-based experiential approach allowing knowledge and skills to be applied in a planned sequential manner.
-Deliver courses in a laboratory setting and involve a minimum of 75% hand-on instruction.
-Teach key skills through the PACS content modules: Human development and relationships, individual growth and life readiness, apparel and textiles production/design, Environmental design and management, nutrition and wellness, food production and systems.
-Engage students in purposeful activities to develop the process skills related to CTE theme modules: career and community opportunities, financial and consumer literacy, health, safety and wellness communication, sustainability, and problem solving and innovation.
+- Continue to build on and challenge the student's ability to practice literacy skills through classroom curriculum such as relevant topic research, sorting gathered information (reliable and valid), and producing quality written reports in middle & high school classes. - ♦ Teach curriculum using a project-based experiential approach allowing knowledge and skills to be applied in a planned sequential manner.
+Deliver courses in a laboratory setting and involve a minimum of 75 percent hands-on instruction. - Teach process skills through the content topics: career development, clothing management, consumer resource management, financial management, interpersonal relationships, and nutrition and wellness. - Engage students in purposeful activities to develop the process skills as related to the content topics.

-Implementation Plan: DRIVER EDUCATION:

-W/I4 What How Strategies Major Tasks / Activities Develop Common Core based projects ♦ Meet with common core areas to coordinate.
-Develop writing and research skills Use library facilities to develop research skills.
-Integrate research paper/project related to curriculum content.
-Integrate math and problem- solving skills Use mathematical calculations for project-based materials.
-Use real life driving situations.
-Gather and develop new ideas for development and teaching strategies Observe other teaching strategies and techniques.
-Gather new ideas and strategies from Drivers Education Articles/Journals.
-Continue to meet/teach with other certified Driver Education professionals.